The Nissan 350z is responsive, handles well and will make enough noise to put a smile on your friend’s face.

 This can be a positive for those looking for an excuse to upgrade their 350z’s exhaust, but can be an expensive exercise if you want to replace it stock for stock.

 A seemingly common problem with Nissans of this era is clicking driveshafts.
-The good news is, usually it’s a cheap fix.
+The good news is, it’s typically a cheap fix.
 Giving them a service and packing them up with grease usually does the trick.

 Quick Synchro Wear